At A Glance – What You Need to Know

 If you are a resident of the UK, you should have all the required documentation to pass the verification checks.
 However, there are some cases when your verification may be rejected.
 The most common cause is that your documents are not clear enough or do not show all the required information.
-In rarer cases, your verification may just be rejected without explanation and this may be down to being flagged at another casino site.
-It’s not uncommon for one company to operate multiple casino brands, all using the same verification system.
+In which case you will be asked to re-submit of use alternative documents.

 Another reason might be that you are playing with an operator who has previously closed your account on another betting site that they run.
 White label operators like Skill on Net or White Hat Gaming have many sites and if you failed checks at one, you will not pass them at another.